 - Editing grants written by district staff.

 - Support and coaching for district staff members writing grants.

 - Customized workshops on grant-writing fundamentals for district staff.

 - Client districts need not purchase Level 2 to access Level 3 assistance.

 Level 4: Grant-writer (Annual)

 Annual service options are also available for the work listed under Level 3.
-These hours are delivered as needed and are available in increments of about 150 hours, up to about 1,500 hours.
+These hours are delivered as needed and are available in increments of 150 hours.
 Level 4 subscribers also receive priority when demand for grant writers is high.

 Community Liaison Assistance

 Help on an annual basis to develop partnerships between school districts and alumni, businesses and/or other organizations.